BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Ontario if I want to experience both vibrant city life and stunning fall colours?
+When's the absolute best time to visit Ontario if I want to experience both vibrant city life and stunning natural beauty without the peak summer crowds?

 I'm planning a road trip through Ontario.
-What's a common mistake first-timers make regarding driving and navigation?
+What's a must-see scenic drive that often gets overlooked by tourists?

 What is the cheapest month to visit Ontario, Canada?